 YouTube is owned by Google, so if you have Gmail or any other Google service, you can quickly get your YouTube channel up and running.
 Otherwise, take a few minutes to sign up.
 Be sure to fill out all of the channel “Info and Settings” fields.
 These include a title, description, and tags.
 The tags need to include the name of your breed, kennel name, and any other relevant information.

-Most modern digital cameras and high end cell phones take clear, high-definition video and some even have an “Upload to YouTube” feature.
+Most modern digital cameras and cell phones take clear, high-definition video and some have an “Upload to YouTube” feature.
 This makes shooting a quick video and putting it on YouTube a cinch.
 You can even do some basic video editing and brightness/contrast correction directly on YouTube.

 Introduce YouTube video viewers to your website

 Once your video is uploaded, be sure to include an appropriate title with the dog’s full name, or the name of their Sire/Dam if they are well-known.
 Next, be sure to include a description of the video with a link to your website.
 You will be amazed at the traffic that is generated from YouTube referrals.
 All you have to do is paste something like this into each video description: “More information available at http://www.my-website.com”.
 YouTube will automatically change the website link into a click-able link.
 If the video is of an individual dog, you could link directly to the dog’s profile.